amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

 The high-contrast, black-and-white LCD display has a $400×240$ resolution, which is 20% larger than the HP Prime's colour LCD touchscreen.
 The large display allows the DM41X to show all four stack registers at once, whereas the HP-41C's display can show only one row of 12 characters.
 And the DM41X has a modern menu-driven settings screen.
 When powered off, the DM41X displays a user-installable black-and-white image, without chewing up the battery.
 Being true to the HP-41C heritage, however, the DM41X offers no graphing capabilities, not withstanding a large screen.

 But because the DM41X shares the chassis with the earlier [DM42](https://www.swissmicros.com/product/dm42), which is modelled upon the Pioneer Series HP-42S, the key layouts of the DM41X resembles that of the HP-42S, and not the HP-41C.
 Also, the DM41X keys have a flat profile, unlike the HP-41C's wedge-profiled keys.
-Although the DM41X's keys have an HP-like tactile feel, its `[ENTER]` key feels a bit flimsy, compared to the HP-41C.
+Although the DM41X's keys have an HP-like tactile feel, its <kbd>ENTER</kbd> key feels a bit rickety, compared to the HP-41C.
 The body of the DM41X is made of steel, so despite being only a third as thick as the HP-41C, the DM41X feels heftier.

 Who should buy the SwissMicros DM41X calculator?
 Well, a better question is, "Who should buy *all* devices made by SwissMicros?".
 The answer is simple: anyone who admires the quality and the functionality of HP RPN calculators, especially the classics—the HP-41CX, the HP-42S, or the HP-15C—should buy SwissMcros calculators—any model, really.
 SwissMicros represents functionality, performance, quality, and passion.